 GAMBIER — It was a day of firsts at the fourth annual Earth Day Challenge Marathon and Half Marathon on Sunday.

-MOUNT VERNON — Work has begun on updating the Knox County Comprehensive Plan, according to Regional Planning Commission secretary Darrel Severns.
-The two most recent updates were in 1998 and 2006, he added, explaining that updates are designed to take place every five to seven years.
+County RPC updating comprehensive plan By Mark S. Jordan April 21, 2010 MOUNT VERNON — Work has begun on updating the Knox County Comprehensive Plan, according to Regional Planning Commission secretary Darrel Severns.
+The two most recent updates were in 1998 and 2006, he added, explaining that updates are designed to take place every five… Read more »

 UTICA — Stance, swing, putt, grip and follow through are just some of the golf terms pupils in Utica and Newton elementary schools will be learning next year, due to a $6,000 grant from Muirfield Golf Course and All State Insurance.

 MOUNT VERNON — The city of Mount Vernon got some good news, thanks to the efforts of one of its employees.